CESNET/FlowTest/tools/ft-replay/README.md

 Please keep in mind that the -x, -p, and -M parameters are used to control the replay speed, while the -t parameter allows for replaying packets as fast as possible without any speed limits.

+The -n, --no-freeram-check parameter is an optional argument that disables the free RAM check of the system during the tool initialization.
+It should be used with caution and only if you are certain that there is sufficient free RAM for the replay operation.
 ```

 # Replicator